Julianne Regan: All About Eve (second era) (1999–2006)

 In late 1999 a Mission re-launch was underway and lead singer Hussey – in a repeat of the first time All About Eve had become successful – again asked Regan if she would like to support him on tour.
 Although she was already involved with Jules et Jim (who had put out an EP called Swimming earlier that year), Regan acquiesced, rounded up Price, Cousin and Wilson-Piper, and All About Eve were back.

 When asked in 2001 why she had had a change of heart in terms of resurrecting All About Eve and their music, she replied:

 I think I just really needed a break from it.
 It had lost its magic for me.
 Totally.
 Also, for some reason, I had to have a bit of a rebellion against AAE.
 Maybe it's something along the lines of why teenagers fall out with their parents and find everything about them embarrassing...
 Then they grow up a bit and realise that their Mum and Dad aren't too bad at all.

 All About Eve became dormant again in mid-2004 following a disagreement between Regan and Cousin, but 2006 saw this rift temporarily healed upon the release of Keepsakes – an anthology of the group's recordings.
 This record saw the songwriting partnership between Regan and Bricheno rekindled, as they collaborated for a new song entitled "Raindrops".

-Material was written by Regan and Cousin for a never-to-surface fifth All About Eve album.

-Recent music-related work
+Later musical projects

 Regan's official website states that she is "currently working on several music projects".